dennissxz/data-science-handbook/30-ml-basics/07-bias-variance.md

 1. $\operatorname{Var}\left( \hat{\boldsymbol{\beta}} _{\text{Ridge} } \right)$ decreases but $\operatorname{Bias}\left( \hat{\boldsymbol{\beta}} _{\text{Ridge} } \right)$ increases, and overall $\operatorname{MSE}\left( \hat{\boldsymbol{\beta}} _{\text{Ridge} } \right)$ first decreases and then increases
 2. Expected test error (cross-validation MSE) first decreases and then increases

-Many notes conclude that *'Ridge estimator is biased but it reduces prediction error'*.
-However, the *'bias'* refer to the bias term in fact 1 while *'reduces prediction error'* refers to the expected test error in fact 2, which is confusing.
+Many online notes conclude that *'Ridge estimator is biased but it reduces prediction error'*.
+However, the *'bias'* refer to the bias term in fact 1 while *'prediction error'* refers to the expected test error in fact 2, which is confusing.

 **How are the bias and variance terms in $\operatorname{MSE}\left( \hat{\boldsymbol{\beta}} _{\text{Ridge} } \right)$ related to those in Expected test error (ETE)?** When the bias in $\operatorname{MSE}\left( \hat{\boldsymbol{\beta}} _{\text{Ridge} } \right)$ increases, does the bias in ETE also increases?
 How about variance and overall MSE?